 Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add zucchini and cook, stirring, until lightly browned and softened, 5-6 minutes.
 Season with salt and pepper.
 Turn off heat.

-While zucchini cooks, in a small bowl, combine tomatoes, garlic, and a drizzle of olive oil.
+Meanwhile, in a small bowl, combine tomatoes, garlic, and a drizzle of olive oil.
 Season with salt and pepper.

 In a second small bowl, combine ricotta, half the lemon zest, ½ tsp olive oil (1 tsp for 4 servings), and lemon juice to taste.
 Season with salt and pepper.

 Meanwhile, pick basil leaves from stems; roughly tear leaves.
 Once flatbreads are done, remove from oven and top with torn basil, remaining lemon zest, and chili flakes to taste.
 Drizzle with honey, then slice into pieces and divide between plates.
-Serve with any remaining lemon wedges on the side.
+Serve with remaining lemon wedges on the side.